konradjk/loftee/README.md

 -   `human_ancestor_fa`

-Location of human_ancestor.fa file (need associated tabix index file)
+Location of human_ancestor.fa file (need associated tabix index file).
+If this is 'false', the ancestral allele will not be checked.

+-   `check_complete_cds`

+The Ensembl API contains a "Complete CDS" annotation that indicates that a start and stop codon has been identified for this transcript.
+This flag unfortunately requires Ensembl database access, and thus, severely decreases performance and is disabled by default.

 ## Output